The Beautiful Palace East of the Sun and North of the Earth: Poland

-Polish philologist and folklorist Julian Krzyżanowski, establisher of the Polish Folktale Catalogue according to the international index, identified a similar narrative in Poland.
-In the Polish type, named T 400B, "Ptaki w ogrodzie" ("The Bird in the Garden"), the hero spies on three bird maidens in a field or meadow, marries one of them, then goes after her when she disappears.
+Polish philologist and folklorist Julian Krzyżanowski, establisher of the Polish Folktale Catalogue according to the international index, identified a similar narrative in Poland, under tale type T 400, "Mąż szuka utraconej żony" ("Husband in search of his lost wife").
+According to Krzyżanowski, he separated four independent, but related types in the Polish tale corpus, which he indicated by letters.
+In Polish subtype T 400B, "Ptaki w ogrodzie" ("The Bird in the Garden"), the hero spies on three bird maidens in a field or meadow, marries one of them, then goes after her when she disappears.